-There are several reasons why a people may have difficulty remembering their dreams, but the main one is that norepinephrine, the chemical associated with memory, is at its lowest during the REM phase, or dreaming phase, of sleep.
+There are several reasons why people may have difficulty remembering their dreams.
+Still, the main one is that norepinephrine, the chemical associated with memory, is at its lowest during the REM, or dreaming, stage of sleep.
 “You don’t always capture your dreams because the memory of your dreams is pretty much gone within 90 seconds of waking up,” Loewenberg says.

 Why You May Not Dream And How Dreams Work

 We don’t know for sure if someone never dreams.
-We do know that some people have trouble remembering their dream, if at all.
+We understand that some people have trouble remembering their dreams, if at all.
 You’re not alone if you have trouble remembering your dreams.

-Most of us have 4 to 6 dreams per night, but the vast majority of them are forgotten.
+Most of us have 4 to 6 dreams per night, but most are forgotten.
 The most likely dream you’ll remember is the one you had just before waking up.

-Dreams typically occur during the sleep cycle’s rapid eye movement (REM).
-According to a 2019 study, our ability to form memories is impaired during REM sleep.
+Dreams typically occur during the rapid eye movement (REM) sleep cycle.
+A 2019 study found that REM sleep makes it harder for us to remember things.
 That would help to explain why we forget our dreams.

 Related Article: Open a New Role of the Reasons Why I Love You

 Lost REM sleep may also mean missing out on dreams.
 Poor sleep can be the result of or a contributing factor to a health problem.